-Meet Jake, a Seattle-based Chicano Artist
+Meet Jake Prendez, a Seattle-based Chicano Artist

 Jake’s work is an amalgamation of his life experiences.
 It represents his Chicano background, his life lived back and forth from Los Angeles and Seattle, it represents love and heartbreak, oppression and resilience, laughter and tears.
 It’s as if he took all his life experiences, put them in a blender, and poured them out onto the canvas.
 His oil paintings and digital artwork are created with a specific focus on themes relating to Chicanx and Indigenous culture, social justice, pop culture, and satire.